SmokeBellew1/entsoe_conf/pages/register.md

 <!-- Place this where you want the widget to appear -->
 <tito-widget event="entso-e/entso-e-annual-conference-2015"></tito-widget>

-The following exceptions to the ticket registration fee apply:

-- Conference attendance fee will be waved if registration you are an ENTSO-E member, employee of a European institution or permanent representation.
+The conference registration fee will be waived if you fit the following criteria:

+- A member of an EU Institutions or permanent representation

-- Members of the media will also have the attendance fee waived.
+- A members of the media

+- An ENTSO-E member

-In order to avail of this please contact [**annualconference@entsoe.eu**](mailto:annualconference@entsoe.eu) for further details.
+**In order to avail of this waiver please contact [**annualconference@entsoe.eu**](mailto:annualconference@entsoe.eu) for further details.**

 </div>